 This post may include affiliate links.
 Please read my disclosure policy.

-- Onions- The base of any great curry recipe.
+Onions- The base of any great curry recipe.

-- Ginger- Freshly grated ginger.
+Ginger- Freshly grated ginger.
 Yes, there is some in the curry paste but a little more is always a good thing.

-- Coconut Sugar- Traditional Thai green curry has sugar but we reduce the amount and substituted coconut sugar for refined white sugar.
+Coconut Sugar- Traditional Thai green curry has sugar but we reduce the amount and substituted coconut sugar for refined white sugar.
 You can use either and adjust the sweetness to taste.

-- Veggies- It would be vegetarian curry without the veggies.
-You can use any veggies you like but I recommend one main starchy veggies and 2 to 3 complimentary veggies.
-For this recipe, I went with butternut squash paired with bell peppers and thin green beans.
+Veggies- It would be vegetarian curry without the veggies.
+You can use any veggies you like but I recommend one main starchy veggie and 2 to 3 complimentary veggies.

 What Vegetables go with Green Curry?